ChunMinChang/blog/_drafts/avif-transparency-support-in-firefox.md

 ## Closing Word

-2020 is a year trapping people in a specific zone and make us feel stuck in life.
+2020 is a year trapping people in a zone and make us feel stuck in life.
 I am glad I have an opportunity to embrace a new challenge and explore a field I don't have experience in, at the end of 2020.